 Frame: We check the frame after an invoice is issued.
-This is certified but they only look at certain aspects of the frame where we look at all of the frame elements.
+At this stage, the frame is certified but they only look at certain aspects of the frame where we look at all of the frame elements.
 We check the wall frames are fixed, roof frames are fixed.
 All tie-downs and bracing are completed.
-Inspections focus is on structural material compliance, bracing, and lintel support, point loads, load transfer connections to roof and/or floor diaphragm, dimension, framing secure and straight.
-We report on any defects found and take photos and do a report to send to the Builder for rectification.
-We also confirm that it is ready for payment before you release it.
-If money is tight we can check the slab/base at this stage too, which saves an extra cost of doing the base/slab stage by itself.
+Inspections focus is on structural material compliance, bracing, and lintel support, point loads, load transfer connections to roof and/or floor diaphragm, dimension, and framing security.
+We report on any defects found and take photos and do a report to be sent to the Builder for rectification.
+We also confirm that it has reached the frame stage.

 Pre-Plaster: This stage is very important, it is not an invoice stage from the builder.
 This stage is not checked by the certifier.
 We go back to check that all the defects found at the frame stage have been rectified.
-We go in just before plaster to check that all the rough-ins have been done like the electrical, plumbing.
+We go in just before plaster to check that all the rough-ins have been done like the electrical, and plumbing.
 This is where a lot of the time the frame becomes compromised because they have cut into it incorrectly and not to standard.
 We also then check the installation of the windows and doors that they have enough nails and packers which if not done correctly can cause major problems at a later date.
-We check the wall wrap is on correctly and to standard without tears and gaps which can then transfer moisture onto the frame and compromise it.
+We check the wall wrap is on correctly, without tears and gaps which can then transfer moisture onto the frame and compromise it.
 A lot of the time the frame does get compromised from other trades and it is all covered up that’s why it is very important to have this stage done.
 We go in just before plaster to give it the tick to go ahead and sheet.